cardilloscreations/www-longtoothgamer/_posts/README.md

 ## Categories

-The following categories should be considered a strict list because I don't want more to appear in the Category lists.
+The following categories are strict because I can't use the archive plugin on Jekyll pages.
+See the [./_pages/categories] directory for more.

 ### Gaming
 Posts that are about gaming (research, reviews, advice, etc).